-D15 can be referred to as chanee, Penang 15, juara 90, dinosaur egg, or just number 15.
+D15 can be referred to as chanee, Penang 15, juara 90, dinosaur egg, butter king, or just number 15.

 It is also supposed to be the parent cultivar for green skin 15.
 The legend was that the first green skin tree grew out from a chanee seed in a beautiful freak accident.
 The number 15 in the name serves as a tribute to it’s ancestral roots.
+But that story cannot be substantiated.
 Lin Feng Jiao is also said to have grown out of a Chanee seedling.